ESR12 - Irene Ballester Campos

 Progress of the project

 This project has conducted a state-of-the-art review of AI technologies for dementia care and has established two areas of work in which behavioural modelling using AI-based technologies is applied.
-The first area of work focuses on the development of an algorithm for assistance in daily activities for people with dementia, with a focus on the use of the algorithm.
-For this, a prototype has been developed that compares the activities the user is performing on the toilet using a depth sensor and provides guidance in case deviations from a predefined model are detected.
+The first area of work focused on the development of an algorithm for assistance in daily activities for people with dementia, with a focus on the use of the algorithm.
+For this, a prototype was developed that compares the activities the user is performing on the toilet using a depth sensor and provides guidance in case deviations from a predefined model are detected.
 From the very beginning, a collaboration with the DIANA project was established.
 Adapting the interaction for users with dementia is a key part of the success of this work, so a literature review in combination with focus groups with healthcare professionals has been carried out in collaboration with ESR15.
 The outcome of this was published in Pervasive Health 2021.
 A second phase of this project included experiments to validate the performance of the system, the results of which were published at the AHFE 2022 conference.
+This work was further validated through extensive real-world data evaluation, which confirmed both the high accuracy of the action recognition models (published in PerCom workshops 2024) and the effectiveness of the developed interaction modalities (published in JAIHC 2024), demonstrating the practical relevance and robustness of the system in real-life settings with people with dementia.

-The second area of work is dedicated to the detection of long-term behavioural changes in people with dementia using data from depth sensors as input data.
-As a first step, a review of the state of the art has been carried out together with a preliminary study to explore the possibilities of 3D coordinates as input data for the detection of behavioural changes.
-Secondly, a taxonomy of behaviours related to cognitive impairment to be measured has started to be defined and a collaboration with the AlgoCare project has been initiated.
+The second area of work was dedicated to the detection of long-term behavioural changes in people with dementia using data from depth sensors as input data.
+As a first step, a review of the state of the art was carried out together with a preliminary study to explore the possibilities of 3D coordinates as input data for the detection of behavioural changes.
+Secondly, a taxonomy of behaviours related to cognitive impairment to be measured was defined and a collaboration with the AlgoCare project was initiated.

 Scientific publications